29 January 2021

 For current university students (advanced Bachelors, Masters, Postgraduate) and professionals from any discipline.
 A general interest in the humanities and social sciences and an open mind are necessary.

-During classes, students will make use of primary sources, as well as secondary literature that clarify the way in which esoteric ideas have circulated and continue to circulate in both mainstream culture and more marginal contexts.
-Having completed this summer programme, students will have acquired a solid overview of the main themes related to the study of Western esotericism, both thematically and historically.
+During online sessions and in guided-self study, classes, students will make use of primary sources, as well as secondary literature that clarify the way in which esoteric ideas have circulated and continue to circulate in both mainstream culture and more marginal contexts.
+Having completed this online winter programme, students will have acquired a solid overview of the main moments and movements related to the study of Western esotericism, both thematically and historically.

 Each class will consist of three elements.
 In the morning, there will be a daily lecture (2.5 hours) and seminar discussion, after which there will be lunch (1 hour).
 We will pick back up with the afternoon session (2.5 – 4 hours), which includes student presentations, lectures, debates, and mini-conferences.
 This will also be the time in which individual research appointments can be made.